scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 ## Create KMIP Key Provider and Server(s)

 - Responses were empty (no error)
-- Request which simply returns a number (e.g. 1, on the first succesful attempt) of crated Key Provider:
+- Request which simply returns a number (e.g. 1, on the first succesful attempt) of the created Key Provider (in theory you should have at least 2, for HA purposes):

 ```json
 {